gridaphobe/research-exam/slides.md

 # Black-box testing

-Given a specification of expected behavior, but no knowledge of internals, generate many inputs and validate against spec
+Given a **specification** of expected behavior, but no knowledge of internals

+Generate many inputs and validate against spec

 1. How to **provide** inputs?
-    - Machine (randomly) enumerates based on **specification**
+    - Machine enumerates (or samples) based on **specification**
 2. How to **check** outputs?
     - Programmer supplies **oracle**

 # Black-box testing

-Given a specification of expected behavior, but no knowledge of internals, generate many inputs and validate against spec
+Given a **specification** of expected behavior, but no knowledge of internals

+Generate many inputs and validate against spec

 1. How to **provide** inputs?
-    - Machine (randomly) enumerates based on **specification**
+    - Machine enumerates (or samples) based on **specification**
 2. How to **check** outputs?
     - Programmer supplies **oracle**